 Technology: Incorporating Safety into AGV Pallet Drop Operations

-The manufacturing industry is abuzz about the robot revolution.
+The manufacturing and material handling industries are abuzz about the robot revolution.
 Automatic guided vehicles’ (AGVs) role in the supply chain and material handling has been increasing, and they are increasingly working side by side with humans in facilities like warehouses and distribution centers.

 These vehicles, like driverless lift and forktrucks to material moving robots, get integrated into the facility infrastructure and operational processes.
 AGVs use technology to move throughout the facility - most often using Proximity Laser Scanners and Laser Scanner Interface technologies.
 These technologies help the AGVs determine objects and locations in the facility, as well as integrate with other facility machinery and equipment.